RFlintstone/rubenflinterman.com/README.md

 - Project Structure: Organized structure including Controllers, Models, Services, and Datastore.
 - Docker Setup: Using Docker for easy deployment, with a focus on database and Adminer integration.
-- JWT Support: Implementing JWT for secure access and token management.
+- JWT Support + Permissions: Implementing JWT for secure access and token management.
+- File Storage: Using Postgres and Base64/bytes I'd like to create a 'vault' system where I can SAFELY save, update and request files such as images, PDFs or executables.
+Using JWT+Permissions this can be very powerfull.

 ## Blog (v0) - blog.rubenflinterman.com [![Publish Blog](https://github.com/RFlintstone/rubenflinterman.com/actions/workflows/publish-blog.yml/badge.svg)](https://github.com/RFlintstone/rubenflinterman.com/actions/workflows/publish-blog.yml)

 A Jekyll-based blog which I'd like to replace with a self-created blog system in v1.
-The new version should load blog posts from a database however the included text editor should support full markdown.
+The new version should load blog posts from a database and the included text editor should support full markdown.

 ## Todo list